Pacific Northwest braces for another multiday heat wave

 Katherine Morgan, 27, has no air conditioning in her third-floor apartment and can’t afford a window unit on the money she makes working at a bookstore and as a hostess at a brewery.

-Morgan, who doesn't have a car, got ill from the heat after walking 20 minutes to work when it was 106 F (41 C).
-She took the following two days off rather than risk it again.
+Morgan, who doesn’t have a car, got ill from the heat after walking 20 minutes to work when it was 106 F. She took the following two days off rather than risk it again.
 The heat from the sidewalk, she said, felt like it was “cooking my ankles.”

 This week, she’ll have to walk to work Thursday, the day when temperatures could again soar just as high.